quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 #### Selection Step in MCTS
 The selection step involves traversing the tree using a tree policy based on action values attached to the edges of the tree, starting from the root node until reaching a leaf node.

 Background context: The goal is to find promising actions that can lead to high value trajectories.
-This step often uses an \(\epsilon\)-greedy or UCB (Upper Confidence Bound) selection rule to balance exploration and exploitation.
+This step often uses an $\epsilon$-greedy or UCB (Upper Confidence Bound) selection rule to balance exploration and exploitation.
 :p What does the Selection step in MCTS involve?
 ??x
 The Selection step involves traversing the tree using a tree policy based on action values attached to the edges of the tree, starting from the root node until reaching a leaf node.